notnullgames/mdif/example.md

 {{#konsumer.scared}}

-I'm not talking to you, you're going to sword me!
+> *konsumer* I'm not talking to you, you're going to sword me!

 {{/konsumer.scared}}